-This assignment sheet is to solve voluntarily.
-You cannot gain any points and the solution will not have to be presented.
+You cannot gain any points and the solution will not need to be presented.

 The purpose is to ensure that the software is running correctly on your systems and that you get an impression of how the framework can and will be extended during the lecture.